Our Classes

 In these classes, students will gain a more complete understanding of technique.
 Emphasis will be placed on proper technique, alignment, and increasing strength and flexibility.
 Students are expected to have prior experience in these genres and be more self-disciplined.
 In all hip hop levels, teachers may choose to introduce level-appropriate hip hop tricks.

-BALLET REQUIREMENTS: Students taking Ballet Essentials I may take both classes per week OR choose to take only one class per week.
+BALLET REQUIREMENTS: Students taking Ballet Essentials I and Ia need only take one class per week.
 Students taking Ballet Essentials II must take both classes per week.

 CONTEMPORARY REQUIREMENT: Students must be enrolled in a ballet class.